Learning How to Live

 Time and again they would give him the same advice, "Haim, be a brain surgeon.
 You will make a lot of money and you will save a lot of people from dying."

+We have all learned many things in life, but we often neglect the importance of learning how to live.
 True, making a living is very important but learning how to live is much more important.
-And that's what God's Word, the Bible, is all about.
+God wants us to live well, which is what His Word, the Bible, is all about.
 As God said to Joshua some 4,000 years ago if you follow all of my laws, "Then you will be prosperous and successful."

 Suggested prayer: "Dear God, please help me to get my priorities straight so that I will always live in harmony with your Word and become prosperous and successful as you define these qualities.
 Thank you for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."